Peter Wildy Prize Lecture

 The following playlist includes some of the lectures from our previous Peter Wildy Prize winners.

-Nominations for the 2022 Prize are now closed.
+Nominations for the 2023 Prize will open in January 2022, after which time the nomination form will be available to access on this page.
 Details of the nomination process, award criteria and administration can be found below.

 We welcome nominations of individuals who have made an outstanding contribution to microbiology education and/or communication.

-The deadline for 2022 nominations has now passed.
+The deadline for 2023 nominations will be at the end of May.
 If you require inspiration for your nomination, please see the example nomination forms available on the Prize Lectures page.

 After nominations are received, an appointed Prize Award Panel, chaired by the General Secretary of the Society, will be responsible for presenting a shortlist for the Prize Medal and a recommendation for all other Prize winners to Council for acceptance when they meet in September.
 The successful recipient will be invited to accept, and the recipient will be formally announced in Autumn.